 REGIONAL AUDIT PROGRAM

 Region #

 Audit Cor nmittee Members:

 Step Date

 Sign-off Completed

 General

+General

 1) Review the Region's Trial Balance.

 Are there any transactions that do not belong to the Region?

-~ '

 2) Select a sample of Receipts and Disbursements to test.

 Document how the number of samples was determined.

-Cook Bossints

 Cash Receipts

-2) Receive cash receipts selected.

-3) neceive cash receipts selected.
+3) Receive cash receipts selected.

 4) Match deposit slips to the Cash Receipts Journal and the General Ledger

-., and determine if balances agree.
+and determine if balances agree.

 5) Compare dates on the deposit slip and bank statement to the date of the

-, cash receipt in the Cash Receipts Journal.
+cash receipt in the Cash Receipts Journal.
 Document any significant

 delay in the processing of the cash receipt.

 6) Review all cash receipts for any special purpose funds received.
 Verify

-funds were used in accordance with any agreements determining the
+- 3) funds were used in accordance with any agreements determining the

 usage of the funds.
 Ensure that any financial reports required for receipt

-of funds were prepared on a timely basis as required by the agreements.